Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Introduction

-The starting point for our analysis is a reduced-form representation of dynamic MPEs using a generalization of the widely used policy-gradient theorem from reinforcement learning \citep[e.g.,][]{marbach2001simulation,sutton1998reinforcement}.
+The starting point for our analysis is a reduced-form representation of dynamic MPEs using a generalization of the widely used policy-gradient theorem from reinforcement learning \citep[e.g.,][]{marbach2001simulation,NIPS1999_464d828b}.
+This reduced-form representation then allows us to approach estimation and inference via the general doubly robust / double machine learning framework \citep{chernozhukov2022locally}.
 The policy-gradient theorem is widely used for optimizing reinforcement learning systems via gradient-based algorithms.
-However, the use of policy-gradient methods in observational study causal inference is as-of-now still an emerging area; two contributions we are aware of are the work of \citet{johari2025estimation} on policy-gradient estimation in switchback experiments, and \citet{ghosh2025non} to study dynamic regression-discontinuity designs.
-This reduced-form representation then allows us to approach estimation and inference via the general doubly robust / double machine learning framework \citep{chernozhukov2022locally}.
+However, the use of policy-gradient methods in observational study causal inference is as-of-now still an emerging area; two contributions we are aware of are the work of \citet{johari2025estimation} on policy-gradient estimation in Bernoulli-randomized experiments, and \citet{ghosh2025non} who study dynamic regression-discontinuity designs.